4U6U57/cmps011-pt.s17-grading/pa1/RUBRIC.md

 ### Naming (Lawn.java)
 > 10 points, 5 minimum

-Full credit if you submitted a file named exactly `Lawn.java`
+Full credit for submitting a file named exactly `Lawn.java`

-5 points if you submitted some other `.java` file
+5 points for submitting some other `.java` file

-5 points if you did not submit any Java file (charity, due to major deductions elsewhere).
+5 points for not submitting any Java file (charity, due to major deductions elsewhere).

 ### Compilation Issues
-> 25 points
+> 25 points, 5 minimum

 Full credit if file compiles (running `javac Lawn.java` produces a `Lawn.class`, names may vary due to other errors, but this was not taken into account).